stefandollase/blog.stefandollase.de/_posts/2014-10-15-disable-autostart-of-system-daemons.md

 Here is the command to disable the autostart of such daemons.

 {% highlight bash %}
-$ echo manual | sudo cat /etc/init/SERVICE.override
+$ echo manual | sudo tee /etc/init/SERVICE.override
 {% endhighlight %}

 ## Further Reading